Bubbleverus/Gensis_Prototype/Leyla_Mammadova_Programming_Report.md

 ![struct](https://github.com/Bubbleverus/Gensis_Prototype/blob/master/Leyla_Screenshots/struct.png)
 #### Animation blueprints and blends for Boss and Enemy AI;
 I setuped all animations blueprints and blends for enemy characters, and some blends for characters if needed.
+#### Credits
+Big thanks to my team members!
+Special thanks to Rob and awesome WU!
+Rob thanks for doing all the animation blueprints :P and having daily conversations with me when i was unsure in the result we needed to achive!
+And for support when my mental health was giving up! :D